-With funding from the NHPRC, Civil War Governors of Kentucky since 2016 has recruited 10 Graduate Research Associates (GRAs) from premier history programs across the United States to help annotate the project's documents.
+With funding from the NHPRC, the Civil War Governors of Kentucky has recruited 17 Graduate Research Associates (GRAs) from premier history programs across the United States to help annotate the project's documents.

 The GRAs underscore a core principle of CWGK and KHS, that how the work of history gets done is as important as the fact that it gets done.
 The GRA positions allow CWGK to nurture research skills in emerging scholars as well as exposing them to digital project startup and management, collaborative work as a member of a research team, the establishment and maintenance of project policies, and the production of historical knowledge in diverse forms for audiences beyond academia.
 Working as a GRA on the CWGK project not only builds these students' digital humanities skills portfolios, it makes them better scholarly researchers by encouraging them to flip their engagement with the archive and to think seriously about how research collections are built and curated as well as how they are used by audiences beyond academic researchers like themselves.